-Wisconsin law provides a lottery and gaming credit to owners of a home in Wisconsin who use the home as their primary residence on January of the year in which property taxes are levied.
+Wisconsin law provides a lottery and gaming credit to owners of a home in Wisconsin who use the home as their primary residence on January 1st of the year in which property taxes are levied.
 Primary residence is defined as the home where an individual lives more than six months of the year.

 First Dollar Credit

 Wisconsin law provides a first dollar credit to all improved parcels within the state.
-The first dollar credit for most improved Brookfield parcels for 2015 was $65.40.
+The first dollar credit for most improved Brookfield parcels for 2019 was $69.02.

 Please include the tax key number (7-10 digit number preceded by the letters BRC in the upper right hand corner of the bill) on the memo line of your check.

-Questions regarding your property tax bill should be directed to the Treasurer’s office at (262) 787-3513 or via Email Opens a New Window. .
+Questions regarding your property tax bill should be directed to the Treasurer’s office at 262-787-3513 or via Email Opens a New Window. .